GET TO KNOW ME: everything you need to know about wicker

 and natural cracks, but don't worry - they add charm and unique character to the basket.

 dry or slightly damp cloth.
-Small hint: add water to the water in which you soak the cloth
+Small hint: add to the water in which you soak the cloth

 Besides, we try to make our bags as wicker as possible, that's why

-Photos: Pinterest & Handwork
+Photos: Pinterest & Handicrafts